mbianucci/skip-the-envelope/README.md

 # Skip the Envelope

-Extension for Chromium based browsers to skip the stupid envelope animation prior to being able to view a gift card from MyGiftCardsPlus.
+Extension for Firefox and Chromium based browsers to skip the stupid envelope animation prior to being able to view a gift card from MyGiftCardsPlus.

 You may still have to solve a captcha, but at least you don't have to watch the same animation over and over!